artainmo/DevOps/cloud/README.md

 Elastic MapReduce (EMR) helps create Hadoop clusters to analyze and process vast amounts of data.
 Those clusters can be made of 100s of EC2 instances with each cluster being called a node.
 Each node has a role and type.
 The master/leader node manages the cluster and distributes the data across the other nodes.
 Core nodes run tasks and store data on the Hadoop Distributive File System (HDFS).
 Task nodes only run tasks, are not mandatory and don't store data.
 As a result they are good for spot instances who are not reliable.<br>
 The master node can use as Instance Type an m4.large if having less than 50 nodes, else an m4.xlarge.
 For core and task nodes m4.large is in general good too.
 For AI and accelerated computing you may want GPU instances.
 Spot instances are usually a good choice for task nodes.<br>
 For massive datasets you sometimes need a cluster to process it in parallel.<br>
 HDFS is fast but data is lost when cluster is shut down.
-EMRFS can use S3 as if it was HDFS to avoid this problem.<br>
+EMRFS can use S3 as if it was HDFS to avoid this problem.
+By using the 's3://' file prefix, EMRFS provides a transparent way to access S3 objects as if they were stored in HDFS.<br>
 A transient cluster terminates after the defined steps/tasks are all completed while long-running clusters need to be manually terminated.<br>
 It can integrate with EC2, Amazon VPC, S3, IAM, CloudTrail, Data Pipeline.<br>
 EMR Notebooks is similar to Jupyter Notebooks.
 It runs on an EMR cluster and has several integration points with AWS services.<br>